 THE PARTIES AGREE as follows:

-Unless the context otherwise requires, sections 20.1 and 20.2 (Definitions) and 20.4 (Construction) of the ICA apply in respect of this Amending Agreement.
+Unless the context otherwise requires, sections 1.1 and 1.2 and 1.4 of the ICA apply in respect of this Amending Agreement.

-With effect from the date this Amending Agreement is signed by both Parties, the Additional Delivery Point referred to in the schedule to this Amending Agreement shall be incorporated into the ICA by addition to Schedule One of the ICA.
+With effect from the date this Amending Agreement is signed by both Parties, the Additional Delivery Point referred to in the schedule to this Amending Agreement shall be incorporated into the ICA by addition to ICA Schedule One of the ICA.

-Except as set out in this Amending Agreement, the ICA remains in full force and effect.
+The ICA remains in full force and effect (as modified or supplemented by this Amending Agreement).

 EXECUTION: